Jac-Zac/Thesis/piano.md

 - Command I used to extract sudo find . -type f -exec mv -f {} ../full_images \;

 ### TODO

+- Work on TPU support on kaggle

+- Sweeps in wb

 - Take a look at this: ```https://huggingface.co/docs/transformers/transformers_agents```